↑ HF bands allocated for radio amateurs and their features

 8.

-The lower frequency bands (160–40 m) are prone to fadeouts and blackouts.
-However, the higher HF bands (30–10 m) might become active during the daytime, offering extended and improved global coverage.
+Lower frequency bands (160–40 m) are susceptible to fadeouts and blackouts, while higher HF bands (30–10 m) often become active during daylight hours, offering improved global coverage.

 9. The 30-meter band (10.100-10.150 MHz) is a unique communication band that allows daytime communication up to 3000 km and nighttime communication halfway around the world.
 It operates 24/7 via F-region with minimal variation over the 11-year solar cycle.
 This band is contest-free and exclusively used for CW and narrowband digital modes.